NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_description.rst

 the corresponding loss assessment.
 It is emphasized that the intent is to demonstrate how an inventory could be constructed and not to address potential errors, omissions or inaccuracies in the source data, i.e., source data are assumed to be accurate and no additional quality assurance was conducted outside of addressing glaring omissions or errors.
-In the process of assembling this inventory, a number of scripts were developed to facilitate the actions described in the following sections.
-While these scripts were not intended to be production-quality software and were written assuming a particular data format/endpoint which may change over time, they do provide an example of the type of operations necessary to assemble a building inventory and thus will be made available at GitHub as an illustrative example.

 For each of the attributes identified in :numref:`tab-bldg_inv_data_model_lc`, a description of the attribute and information on how the data was identified and validated is presented.